2022phyro/CoreMint/_docs/API_ENDPOINTS.md

 # API Endpoints Documentation

-This document describes the API endpoints created for the wallet authentication system.
+This document describes the API endpoints for the CoreMint NFT platform, including authentication, NFT management, and collection features.

 ## Authentication Endpoints